2023 season is complete. Pre-ordering will open in January 2024 for Spring 2024 shipping.

 Polyphemus is the largest giant silk moth in the Pacific Northwest.
 They can also be found throughout the contiguous United States.
 Coming in a variety of brown tones, the adult moths are known for their distinctive dark eyespots and graceful grey and pink markings.
 You can read more on this blog post about why they're one of our favorite species.

 Polyphemus caterpillars get HUGE.
-They start off as tiny, adorable green caterpillars and grow into giant, adorable green caterpillars with red and orange tubercles.
+They start off as tiny, adorable green caterpillars and grow into giant, adorable green caterpillars with yellow tubercles.
 Be prepared for the caterpillars to eat a LOT!
 They need a tremendous amount of mass and energy to metamorphose into giant moths.
 Not only that, but they won't eat as adults (having only vestigial mouth parts), so they rely on stored body fat for the energy that the males need to find a mate and the females need to produce eggs.

 This species is fairly simple for beginners.
 Keep in clean conditions, replacing host plant every few days and remove frass from sealed rearing container.
 From the third skin shedding onwards, rear on cut hostplant in water and an airy pop-up tent or outside conditions sleeved on live plant to prevent disease. (if rearing indoors in pop-up mist daily) Make sure you have a good supply of fresh, pesticide-free food (list below).